mmeruje/EC-Schnorr/README.md

 - ecc.py is a Python class that implements the Elliptic Curve operations needed;
 - schnorr.py implements the Schnorr Zero-Knowledge Protocol over.

-This project uses the following modules: sys, getopt, sys, ecc, PyCrypto, and socket.
+This project uses the following modules: sys, getopt, sys, PyCrypto, and socket.

 Usage: ./schnorr [OPTION]...
 [ARGS]...